emacsmirror/quick-fasd/README.md

 Here's how the package works:
 - `quick-fasd-mode` adds a hook to `find-file-hook` and `dired-mode-hook` to automatically add all visited files and directories to Fasd's database.
-- The user can invoke the `quick-fasd-find-file` function, which prompts for input and display available candidates from the Fasd index, enabling rapid and efficient file navigation.
+- The user can invoke the `quick-fasd-find-path` function, which prompts for input and display available candidates from the Fasd index, enabling rapid and efficient file navigation.
-- When `quick-fasd-find-file` is invoked from the minibuffer, it appends the selected path, simplifying completion.
+- When `quick-fasd-find-path` is invoked from the minibuffer, it appends the selected path, simplifying completion.

 ## Requirements